-Many afterschool programs are operated by school food authorities at school sites.
-There are policies in place to streamline at-risk afterschool meal participation for school food authorities (See: F. Application Process for School Food Authorities Participating in NSLP).
+Many Afterschool Programs are operated by school food authorities (SFAs) at school sites.
+There are policies in place to streamline At-Risk Afterschool Meal participation for SFAs (See: Part F. Application Process for SFAs Participating in NSLP).

-A school that operates longer than the traditional school day may be eligible for at-risk afterschool meal reimbursement, provided that it operates a school day that is at least one hour longer than the minimum number of school day hours required for the comparable grade levels by the local educational agency in which the school is located [CACFP 01-2011, Eligibility of Expanded Learning Time Programs for Afterschool Snack Service in the National School Lunch Program (NSLP) and the Child and Adult Care Food Program (CACFP), January 21, 2011].
+A school that operates longer than the traditional school day may be eligible for At-Risk Afterschool Meal reimbursement, provided that it operates a school day that is at least one hour longer than the minimum number of school day hours required for the comparable grade levels by the local educational agency in which the school is located (CACFP Memorandum 01-2011: Eligibility of Expanded Learning Time Programs for Afterschool Snack Service in the National School Lunch Program (NSLP) and the Child and Adult Care Food Program (CACFP), January 21, 2011].

-Generally, programs that serve only residential children (with the exception of homeless shelters) are not eligible to participate in CACFP.
-However, a residential facility may be eligible to serve at-risk afterschool meals if it has non-residential care programs and these programs offer afterschool education and enrichment programs for nonresidential children [CACFP 08-2012, At-Risk Afterschool Meals Component of the CACFP, Questions and Answers, February 17, 2012].
+Generally, Programs that serve only residential children (with the exception of homeless shelters) are not eligible to participate in CACFP.
+However, a residential facility may be eligible to serve At-Risk Afterschool Meals if it has non-residential care programs and these programs offer afterschool education and enrichment programs for nonresidential children (CACFP Memorandum 08-2012: At-Risk Afterschool Meals Component of the CACFP, Questions and Answers, February 17, 2012).